zenarcha/extraction-OS-capability/README.md

 - Wait for your approval.
 - Continue only after approval.

-This ensures implementation decisions are not made before the requirements have been fully understood.
+This prevents implementation decisions from being made before the requirements have been fully understood.

 ---

 # Engineering Workflow

-Every extraction capability follows the same workflow.

 ```text
 Understand the Problem